-In table 7.1 an overview is given of the achieved numbers of sea-going observer trips per fleet segment, the achieved number of hauls analysed for discards, the proportions of fishing trips sampled, and the species covered by discard sampling.
+In table 7.1 an overview is given of the planned and achieved numbers of sea-going observer trips per fleet segment, the achieved number of hauls analysed for discards and the proportions of fishing trips sampled.
+The number of observer trips is planned but the number of hauls sampled is not planned, as it depends on the fishery, the trip duration and the weather.